2016-2017 Verification Information

 Verification is Mandated by the Department of Education

-Dependent and Independent Student Requirements
+2016-2017 Dependent and Independent Student Requirements

 - Verification Form (read carefully)

-- Student and/or Spouse (if married)
+- Student and/or spouse, if married

-- 2013 W-2’s and/or 1099 forms
+- 2015 W-2’s and/or 1099 forms

-- Required if selected for Verification V6
+- Required for verification if selected under V6 category

 - Other Documentation if requested